-But beyond hurting productivity or tricking businesses out of money or sensitive information, robocalls are also having an extremely negative effect on how consumers respond to incoming calls.
+Beyond hurting productivity or tricking businesses out of money or sensitive information, robocalls also have an extremely negative effect on how consumers respond to incoming calls.
 Approximately 94% of people are now hesitant to answer unidentified calls, and 26% of call recipients have trouble immediately distinguishing automated calls from real human callers.
 The U.S. Federal Communications Commission (FCC) even cautions consumers not to answer calls from unknown numbers.

-Simply put, consumers are becoming increasingly distrustful of calls from unknown numbers, and this is hurting legitimate outbound contact centers.
-And because customers have grown wary of robocalls and spam calls, legitimate businesses are getting reported as spam because the customers don’t know who is calling.
-To make matters worse, 56% of businesses overall (including 71% of retail companies and 84% of healthcare organizations) don't actually know whether their calls have been flagged as fraud.
+Consumers are becoming increasingly distrustful of calls from unknown numbers.
+Legitimate businesses are getting reported as spam because the customers don’t know who is calling.
+To make matters worse, 56% of businesses overall don't actually know whether their calls have been flagged as fraud.

 Fraudulent calls may be drowning out your ability to connect with your customers.
 Fortunately, you don’t have to take a passive role in the fight.
-There are steps you can take to help ensure that all of your communications, ingoing and outgoing are on the level.
+There are steps you can take to help ensure that all of your communications are trusted by recipients.

 Businesses that want to prevent or limit incoming robocalls have similar options to consumers.
 For one, they can simply not answer unidentified calls, although this still presents a distraction from productive work, and may create problems when important incoming calls fail to provide caller ID information or end up inaccurately flagged as fraudulent.

-Businesses may also wish to employ call-blocking phone systems or third-party apps designed to intercept automated calls and prevent them from causing any distraction whatsoever.
-Android and iPhone also include options to automatically stop smartphones from receiving suspicious calls, so if you use mobile devices for business calls, this may be an effective solution.
+Businesses can also use call-blocking systems or third-party apps to intercept automated calls and prevent them from causing distraction.
+Androids and iPhones include options to automatically stop smartphones from receiving suspicious calls.

-Addressing the larger business problem of robocalls harming contact-center answer rates may demand a different approach.
-Here are several ways you can help ensure that your calls are getting through to your customers:
+Addressing the impact from robocalls on contact-center answer rates demand a more tactful approach.
+Here are several ways businesses can help ensure calls are getting through to customers.